 FAMILY BOOMERANG

 As the name suggests, the Family Boomerang (sometimes referred to as a Junior Boomerang) is a variation of the Boomerang model.
 The Family Boomerang doesn’t invert, instead of a cobra roll and loop, it had a spiraling helix.
-This coaster type made is début in 2011 in Europe with Ben 10: Ultimate Mission at Drayton Manor in the UK and slight variations have been made to at least three of the half dozen or more that have been built since.
+This coaster type made is debut in 2011 in Europe with Ben 10: Ultimate Mission at Drayton Manor in the UK and slight variations have been made to some of the dozens that have been built since then.

 Examples: